dfcastellanos/MEPLS/doc/tutorial/step3.md

 ## Relaxing the unstable slip systems {#relaxing_slips}

-After adding the load increment event, the shear stress field has increased everywhere, and some slip systems might have become active.
-Since the increment was very small and respected the criterion for the quasistatic limit, it is very unlikely that more than one slip system is unstable, although the probability is not zero.
-As discussed in the introduction, after triggering an event from applying a small load increment, we must let the system locally relax any stress above the local slip thresholds, as soon as those slips systems become unstable.
+After adding the load increment event, the shear stress field has increased everywhere, and a slip system might have become active (since the increment was very small and respected the criterion for the quasistatic limit, it is unlikely that more than one slip system is unstable, although the probability is not zero).
+As discussed in the introduction, after triggering an event, we must let the system locally relax any stress above the local slip thresholds, as soon as those slips systems become unstable.
 This relaxation must be finished before we increment the load again.